Emergencies

 • Excessive water consumption for more than 3 days

-• Excess urination, including urination that is abnormal for your pet or inappropriate (like urinating outside the litter tray)
+• Excess urination, including urination that is abnormal for your pet or inappropriate (like urinating in the house or asking to go out overnight)

 • Reduced or complete loss of appetite